Ingram leads Pelicans past Suns 124-121 - WHIZ News

-PHOENIX (AP) — Brandon Ingram scored 15 of his 28 points in the fourth quarter and JJ Redick scored 26 points, leading the New Orleans Pelicans to a 124-121 win over the Phoenix Suns on Thursday night.
+Ingram scored 15 of his 28 points in the fourth quarter and JJ Redick had 26 points, leading the New Orleans Pelicans to a 124-121 win over the Phoenix Suns on Thursday night.

+“Just seeing what the defense was giving me.
+I was forcing it a little bit in the first half,” Ingram said.
+“Not letting the game come to me.
+I tried to open up the floor a little bit by passing it to my teammates for shot on the wings, then finally finding attack space and knocking down shots.”

 Jrue Holiday had 23 points and nine assists for the Pelicans, who earned their third straight win.
 E’Twaun Moore added a season-high 19 points.